Exploring the politics of trans representation.

 Over the past two years EURO—VISION has evolved through multiple phases, comprising of fieldwork in Morocco, a residency and public programme at Arts Catalyst, research undertaken at Loughborough University, and a public presentation at Istanbul Design Biennial.

-The project will culminate with the launch of a web platform, which will act as a resource that reveals and mobilises EURO—VISION’s multilayered body of research developed in conversation with academics, economists, lawyers, activists and journalists.
+The web platform acts as a resource that reveals and mobilises EURO—VISION’s multilayered body of research developed in conversation with academics, economists, lawyers, activists and journalists.
 Their voices, insights and knowledge will emerge through video interviews, treaties and documents, as well as a public programme of conversations in the form of podcasts, online workshops, and a series of policy recommendations.
-The web platform will launch 10 March, 2021.
-Links will be added here.

 At the heart of the project is the concept of 'critical raw materials'.
 An essay by FRAUD on their expanded use of this term can be found here.